This Memphis style rib recipe is one of the best eating ribs around. You will be proud to serve them to your friends and family.

 You don’t need much for this recipe: just some baby back ribs, hickory wood and a paprika based rub.

 Prepare the ribs by washing them and removing the membrane.
-If you are not sure how to do this (and for some additional prep tips, check this guide out).
+If you are not sure how to do this (and for some additional prep tips, check out this guide).

 After your ribs are ready, give them a generous coating of dry rub.
 Usually you would use a binder (oil or mustard) to make the rub stick.
 This time it’s not necessary, as the rub will sit on the ribs for several hours.